 We have safeguards in place to protect against abuse/DoS attacks as well as order book manipulation caused by the rapid placing and canceling of orders.

-Currently, we have 3 API limit types in place:
+Currently, we have three API limit types in place:

-1. Public calls are rate limited by IP per pair (Trades and OHLC) and the rest by IP only.
-It should clear up in 4-5 seconds if you slow down right away and a minute or so if you don't.
+1. Public calls do not require a key and are therefore tied to the IP address.
+Public calls are rate limited by IP per pair for Trades and OHLC and the rest by IP only.
+It is generally recommended not to perform more than 1 public call per second.
+If you get rate limited, it should clear up in 4-5 seconds if you slow down right away and a minute or so if you don't.

 2. Private calls have a counter per API key.
 Each key's "call counter" starts at 0.
 Certain calls will increase the counter.
 If the counter exceeds the key's maximum call count (based on user's verification level), API access is suspended for 15 minutes.